-Last Sunday my daughter, a primary three pupil, asked me to help her with her home work.
+Last Sunday my daughter, asked me to help her with her home work.
 One of the questions was asking for four major causes of road accidents.
 Children always expect adults to have answers to their homework questions.
 Before I set out to give her answers I read the question again and took keen interest in the term “major causes’.

 The question never wanted just causes of road accidents but major causes.
 This means that there was a need to rank the causes of road accidents from the most significant to the least.
 My answers were as follows: Distracted driving, over speeding, drunk driving and reckless driving.